 Jacob Marogi ’19 discovers more than just bacteria in first year research

-“I wouldn’t be here today if it hadn’t been for a professor I had over 20 years ago inviting me to join his lab and do research, and so I get to pay that forward everyday,” said Dr. Nikki Shariat, associate professor of biology.
+“I wouldn’t be here today if it hadn’t been for a professor I had over 20 years ago inviting me to join his lab and do research, and so I get to pay that forward everyday,” said Biology Prof. Nikki Shariat.

 Watch the video to learn more about the benefits of student-faculty research.

 Support truly excellent educators who are making connections among disciplines.